-Adult: The ventral (lower) side is pure orange without markings; the fringe along the edge varies from orange to brown.
+The ventral (lower) side of an adult Delaware skipper is pure orange, without markings; the fringe along the edge varies from orange to brown.
 The dorsal (top) side is similar in both males and females, with dark margins, black-lined veins, and a line at the end of the forewing cell.
 All markings in the female are wider, giving her a distinctive appearance.
 Females also have black at the base of the forewing.
 Males do not have a stigma (a black spot on the top of the forewing that produces pheromones to attract females).

 As a grass skipper, this species commonly rests with the forewings held open in a V shape, while the hindwings are held out horizontally to the side.
 It may also have all four folded together so that only the bottom surfaces are visible.

 Larvae are bluish white with black dots and a crescent-shaped bar at the rear.
 The head is white with black bands and lines.

 Similar species: There are about 130–140 species of grass skippers in North America north of Mexico.

 Wingspan: 1–1½ inches.